cleatherbury/Google_Data_Analytics/1-Foundations/Course-1/Exam.md

 - [x] &ensp;```gut instinct```
 - [ ] &ensp;personal opinion
 - [x] &ensp;```rational thought```

+>```Data analysts may user their awarness, gut instinct, and rational thought to solve business problems.
+The collect, transform, and organize data in order to help make informed decisions.```

 Question 5
 If you are using data-driven decision-making, what action steps would you take?
 Select all that apply.